The Humanity Of Christ

 We understand that our flesh is of the ground (Genesis 2:7; 3:19) but what about man’s spirit?
 Since man’s spirit comes from God (Numbers 16:22; Ecclesiastes 12:7), who is in heaven (Matthew 6:9), a good understanding of heaven and what exists there would be a good place to start.
 Angels live in this realm, or dimension we call heaven, along with God.
 (Matthew 18:10)

 Biblically, a spirit and a man are always understood as being different types of matter.
-First, the (man) has flesh the other (spirit) DOES NOT “for a spirit hath not flesh and bone,” (Luke 24:39).
-Second, flesh dies/decays (James 2: 26) the spirit DOES NOT (Ecclesiastes 12:7) but flesh needs a spirit to live.
+First, the (man) has flesh, and the other (spirit) DOES NOT, “for a spirit hath not flesh and bone,” (Luke 24:39).
+Second, the flesh dies/decays (James 2: 26), and the spirit DOES NOT (Ecclesiastes 12:7) but flesh needs a spirit to live.
 Some spirits appeared as men but were not human (i.e., God’s angels).
-Unlike Jesus, they may have appeared in a fleshly state but they are not recorded as having blood or a human spirit/soul, Jesus had both (John 12:27; Luke 23:46; Acts 2:31-32)
+Unlike Jesus, they may have appeared in a fleshly state, but they are not recorded as having blood or a human spirit/soul, Jesus had both (John 12:27; Luke 23:46; Acts 2:31-32)